September 03, 2014

 What about the risk that terrorists will attack a nuclear plant?

 Nuclear plants are not good targets for terrorists.
 They have high security, extensive perimeters, and are built to withstand the impact of a plane crash or large explosion.
 Were terrorists somehow able to infiltrate a plant and escape undetected with fuel or waste — a highly improbable scenario — they would still need costly, difficult to obtain equipment and highly sophisticated technical knowledge to turn the material into a weapon.
-It has taken decades and billions of dollars for nations like India, Pakistan, North Korea, and Iran to build a single bomb.
+It has taken decades and billions of dollars for nations like India, Pakistan, and North Korea to build a single bomb.
 The prospect of non-state actors marshaling the technical and financial resources to do the same is highly unlikely.Doesn't the spread of nuclear energy increase the risk of nuclear proliferation?

 There is no relationship between the global expansion of nuclear energy and nuclear proliferation.35 No nation has ever developed a weapon by first developing nuclear energy.
 To the degree that there has been a progression from one to the other, it has always been the opposite, with nations first developing weapons and then energy.

 Some nations claimed to be developing nuclear energy capabilities when they were in fact attempting to develop a weapon,36 but these claims were transparently false to virtually all observers.
 By international law, nuclear energy facilities must be open to international inspections.
 The International Atomic Energy Agency has an extensive monitoring and inspection network, and it is not difficult to distinguish a weapons program from an energy program.

 1. Bazilian, M., Sagar, A., Detchon, R., & Yumkella, K. (2010).
 "More heat and light."
 Energy Policy, 38(10), 5409–5412. doi:10.1016/j.enpol.2010.06.007